jed-harwood/SGM/TARGAR/README.md

 # TARGAR

+This folder is the TAR-GAR analysis area for the repository.
+It contains the TAR-GAR simulation suite, reusable simulation helpers, and the temperature application for comparing TAR-GAR, G-VAR, and graphicalVAR on year-specific temperature data.

-This folder contains the TAR-GAR simulation scripts and the temperature application.
-The simulation scripts mirror the user-facing structure of `GAR`: a main simulation driver at the top level and reusable helper functions in an auxiliary script folder.
-The temperature application is organized separately under `temp-application` with a user-facing runner and shared backend code for TAR-GAR, G-VAR, and graphicalVAR analyses.
+The simulation scripts are organized around main user-facing drivers at the top level and reusable helper functions in `simulation-auxiliary-scripts`.
+The temperature application is organized separately under `temp-application` with one user-facing runner and shared backend code for paths, defaults, summaries, and model dispatch.

 ## Contents